Damocles-fr/PPJF/README.md

     Launch medias from the Jellyfin web interface directly in PotPlayer.

-    Optionnal : Enable access to the corresponding media folder in Windows File Explorer from the Jellyfin media information panel.
+    Optionnal :  One click link to the corresponding media local folder from the Jellyfin media information panel.

     Optionnal : Start and stop the Jellyfin server automatically at launching the web interface and closing it.